 Scotland

 Edinburgh was my base for the first part of the trip.
 I walked almost everywhere, used Google Maps to navigate, and let the city unfold at my own pace.
-I visited the Old Calton Burial Ground and climbed Calton Hill for views over the city.
-Walked Princes Street, stopped at the Scott Monument, and just took my time.
+I visited the Old Calton Burial Ground and climbed Calton Hill for views over the city, walked Princes Street, stopped at the Scott Monument, and just took my time.
 Edinburgh is active and crowded in the best way.
-There’s always something happening and the architecture gives you something to look at on every block.
+There's always something happening and the architecture gives you something to look at on every block.

+After a couple of days I grabbed a book and took the train to Inverness.
+I arrived at night and the city was completely quiet.
+Thankfully I'd already mapped out the walking route from the train to the hotel.
 Inverness in the dark felt like a different place than Inverness in the daylight, which I discovered the next morning.
-Smaller, calmer, and much more local feeling than Edinburgh.
-Less touristy.
-The kind of place where you feel like you’re actually in Scotland rather than a version of it curated for visitors.
+Smaller, calmer, and much more local feeling than Edinburgh—the kind of place where you feel like you're actually in Scotland rather than a version of it curated for visitors.

-I’ll be back—probably with the kids since Scotland is on their bucket list too.
+I'll be back, probably with the kids since Scotland is on their bucket list too.

 Previous